JohnnyW23/JohnnyW23/README.md

 [RogueStar](https://johnnyw23.github.io/card-collection) - Project of a web page displaying a fictional RPG card collection.
 Hope you enjoy!

 [Filmalyze](https://johnnyw23.github.io/web-scraping-filmalyze) - This one is a web page made with a little help from Python!
 It's a social network about movies.
-All content was gatheres through web scraping.
+All content was gathered through web scraping.

 ## My tools & technologies 🔧